Will the Nuremberg Moot Court take place in 2021?

 - The written phase which lasts two months; and

-- The oral rounds which last three days and take place in Nuremberg, Germany
+- The oral rounds usually last three days and take place in Nuremberg, Germany (in 2021, the oral rounds will be held online over four weeks).

 How do I apply to the Nuremberg Moot Court?